cs411-alawini/fa22-cs411-A-team013-iloveCS411/doc/Proposal.md

 ## Realness

 We will collect course data from UIUC Course Explorer, and create data for professors according to the instructors in the course information.
 Student’s information and initial enrollment status can be randomly generated.

+We will try to ensure the authenticity of the data by using as much data as we can from the website of UIUC Course Explore.
+If we can’t determine the exact data, we will search it on other websites of UIUC and try to make it exact.

 ## Functionality